spiffe/helm-charts-hardened/examples/cloud-sql-proxy-gcp/README.md

 1. Cloud SQL Proxy runs as an init container with `restartPolicy: Always`
 2. Proxy connects to your database using IAM authentication
 3. SPIRE connects to `127.0.0.1:3306` through the proxy
+4. Uses `gcp_mysql_sa_iam` database type for automatic IAM authentication
-4. No passwords needed - everything uses IAM authentication
+5. No passwords needed - everything uses IAM authentication